SmileFaceStand/SaltyScript/README.md

 The first updates will be released very often, probably 1 update every 2 days, but then the updates will probably slow down.

 ## Where do i report a problem?
-Describe the problem [here](https://github.com/SmileFaceStand/SmileScript/issues/new), and i'll answer as soon as possible.
+Describe the problem on [Issues](https://github.com/SmileFaceStand/SmileScript/issues/new) or on [SmileScript Discord](https://discord.gg/rejQB9jHQf) and i'll answer as soon as possible.

+## How can i suggest a feature?
+Describe the feature on [SmileScript Discord](https://discord.gg/rejQB9jHQf) and I will evaluate it as soon as possible.

 ## What can it do?
 - **Explosions**: Can Explode or Explode Loop a player, with a lot of customization (Explosion Type, Explosion Delay, Explosion Shake, Explosion Blamed, Explosion Audible, Explosion Visible, Explosion Damage).